+Figure 4.
+Running the data through a Multiple Comparisons of Means: Tukey test comparing all the additives to each other, we can see how they fall on the CI and relate to the groups reflected in Figure 3.
+Due to space on the graph the additives names have had their names changed to numbers, but the numbers here match the additives and their containers and additives, where 1 is Lemon Juice 5g, 2 is Lemon Juice 10g, 3 is Lemon Juice 15g, 4 is Honey 5g, 5 is Vinegar 5g, 6 is White Sugar 5g, 7 is Brown Sugar 5g, 8 is Baking Soda 5g, 9 is 2% Milk 5g, and 10 is the control of Water.

+For this experiment, factors had to be taken into account if the batches were a possible variable for the reason of an additive weight loss.
+Using Multiple Comparisons of Means: Tukey test Contrasts and comparing average net weight loss of the dough and the additives to show a 95% family-wise confidence level and shows that batches 1 and 2 of the dough were found to be significantly similar.
+Batch 3 being different may have been due to the colder weather that happened when it was being made and batch 1 and 2 had the same relative city temperature in relation to each other. but the batches were not the reason for the difference in weight losses to the additives.

 Figure 5.
-Running the Data through a Multiple Comparisons of Means.

-In a Tukey test comparing all the additives to each other, we can see how they fall on the CI and relate to the groups reflected in Figure 3.
-Due to space on the graph the additives names have been changed to numbers, but the numbers here match the additives and their containers and additives, where 1 is lemon juice 5g, 2 is lemon juice 10g, 3 is lemon juice 15g, 4 is honey 5g, 5 is vinegar 5g, 6 is white sugar 5g, 7 is brown sugar 5g, 8 is baking soda 5g, 9 is 2% milk 5g, and 10 is the control of water.

-For this experiment, factors had to be considered if the batches were a possible variable for the reason of an additive weight loss.
-Using Multiple Comparisons of Means: Tukey Test Contrasts and comparing the average net weight loss of the dough and the additives to show a 95% family-wise confidence level shows that batches 1 and 2 of the dough were found to be significantly similar.
-Batch 3 being different may have been due to the colder weather that happened when it was being made and batch 1 and 2 had the same relative city temperature in relation to each other, but the batches were not the reason for the difference in weight losses to the additives.

-Figure 6.
 Comparing the batches to a 95% family-wise confidence level to see if they were significantly similar to each other.
 Batch 1 and 2 were similar, but 3 was different from the other two.
 This may be due to how the room temperature may have been different since it snowed on the day of making the third batch.
-The 95% family-wise confidence level shows that the batches were not the reason for the weight loss, comparing 2-1 p<0.30161, 3-1, p<0.00447 and 3-2, p<0.001.
+The 95% family-wise confidence level shows that the batches were not the reason for the weight loss.
+Comparing 2-1 p<0.30161, 3-1, p<0.00447 and 3-2, p<0.001 time restrictions and limitations to how much could be done with the household supplies getting a sample size for this experiment.
+Time was also a factor in which limited the amount of batches that could be made, more time would have allowed to make a few more batches to collect more data on the additives.
+Everything was done in one and a half weeks and was not rushed, but more time would have helped in collecting and analyzing the data more.
+Lastly, COVID restrictions.
+If it was not for the pandemic, this experiment could of been done using a team of people to help with me in a proper climate controlled kitchen setting over a longer period of time to get data to eliminate potential variables, but since it was restricted to myself and Sarah for people being in the house for the research project slowed down the process at the start before measuring ingredients.
+That said, the limitations mentioned above did not affect the experiment in this small scale in an impactful way, if the limitations were addressed, they would have only improved the data if more could be done.